datumbox/dapi-model-versioning/README.md

     - Extensive importing from the Domain libraries and inheritance is used to minimize the copy-pasting of code from the domain libs.
 The intention is to upstream the proposed changes after the RFC concludes.
 - The real-world demos are placed in the `*.py` files located at the root of the repo.
-They target to show how the API looks from the user purspective:
+They target to show how the API looks from the user perspective:
     - The `image_classification.py` and `image_detection.py` show-case the new API on Vision.
     - The `test_encoding.py` gives us an example on how Text could structure its models.
 Note that because TorchText currently doesn't provide pre-trained models on the public repo, we use huggingface's Roberta.